-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? x

-C20 Common Application

-Question removed from CDS.
+C20 Common Application (Initiated during 2006-2007 cycle) Question removed from CDS.